anti-matter-studios/php-array-parser/README.md

-# php-array-parser
+# anti-matter-studios/array-parser
-A simple library used to parse and validate PhP arrays
+A simple tool used to parse PhP arrays.